Crystalwarrior/KFO-Server/README.md

 * **clock_unpause** "ID"
 	- Unpauses the day cycle initiated by the target or yourself if not given a target.
 * **deafen** "ID"
-    - Changes the deaf status of a target.
+    - Changes the deafened status of a target.
-    - Deaf players will be unable to read IC messages properly or receive other audio cues from commands such as /knock, /scream, etc.
+    - Deafened players will be unable to read IC messages properly or receive other audio cues from commands such as /knock, /scream, etc.
 * **follow** "ID"
     - Starts following a target.
 If the target changes areas, you will automatically follow them there.
 * **gag** "ID"